Category:

 Rey Del Rio/Getty Images

-Following his retirement from professional wrestling, Punk signed with the Ultimate Fighting Championship to pursue his career in mixed martial arts.
-Fighting as a welterweight, he made his professional debut at UFC 203 in 2016, losing by submission to Mickey Gall.
-He then lost his second fight at UFC 225 in 2018 to Mike Jackson via unanimous decision, which was overturned to a no contest three years later when Jackson tested positive for marijuana.
-Punk was released from the UFC shortly after this bout in 2018.
+Soon after, he signed with Ultimate Fighting Championship to pursue a career in mixed martial arts.
+He made his professional debut at UFC 203 in 2016, losing to Mickey Gall by submission.
+His second fight came in 2018 against Mike Jackson, which initially resulted in a loss but was later overturned to a no contest.
+Following the bout, Punk was released from the promotion.

-In November of 2018, Punk became a commentator for the Cage Fury Fighting Championships promotion.
-He also started serving as an analyst on the Fox Sports 1 program "WWE Backstage."
+During this period, he also worked as a commentator for Cage Fury Fighting Championships and appeared as an analyst on the Fox Sports 1 program "WWE Backstage."

 (Photo by Robin Marchant/Getty Images for Queensbury Pictures / Dark Sky Films)